gmc-code/PC-microbit-micropython/docs/lessons2/audio.rst

 | This module allows you play sounds with the microbit.
 | Put ``import audio`` at the top under ``from microbit import *``.
-| By default, sound output will be via the edge connector on pin 0 and the built-in speaker, **V2**.
+| By default, sound output will be via the edge connector on pin 0 and the built-in speaker in V2.

 ----